Eltaurus-Lt/Anki-Card-Templates/README.md

 <details>
   <summary>Revert to default Anki shortcuts:</summary>

-> This will restore the default Anki shortcut functionality for all Note Types at once (including the Memrise Note Types, thus rendering the Memrise shortcuts for answering and auto-rating unusable).
+> This will restore the default Anki shortcut functionality for all Note Types at once (including the Memrise Note Types, rendering the Memrise shortcuts for answering and auto-rating unusable).
 This can be done for each key individually, so you can choose to revert the number keys to the default Anki behavior for all Cards, while keeping the `Enter` and `Space` keys for auto-rating answers on Memrise Cards, for example.
 >
 > To make the adjustment:
 > 1. Open Anki Add-on manager: click `Tools` in the top menu of the main window → `Add-ons`